bruderstein/PythonScript/docs/source/intro.rst

 	print("\nExperiment is over.")

 If you tried sufficiently many actions during its run (clicks in text or menu, selections etc), then you would notice that after the script finished, thus the callback unregistered, the console is still outputing print-out messages from the handler.
 That is because the event handler was STILL processing some past events left on the queue.
 The  ``clearCallbacks(...)`` functions only disable the handler for NEW events (not yet on the queue).

+One other reason to be aware of the asynchronous nature of default Scintilla callbacks (besides potential lag in time relative to actual events) is that both your event handler in PythonScript and Notepad++ can access the same variable/state (from different threads), which could lead to unexpected behavior if you are not careful.

 However, as of version 1.0, you can use :meth:`Editor.callbackSync` to add a synchronous callback for Scintilla events.
 This allows you to perform time-sensitive operations in an event handler.
 In particular, it allows for calling :meth:`Editor.autoCCancel` in a ``SCINTILLANOTIFICATION.AUTOCSELECTION`` notification to cancel the auto-complete.